ntu-zjy/DomainFL/Readme.md

 # Basic experiment (section 5.1 and 5.2)

-run the **runours.sh** to check MPFT results.
+run the `runours.sh` to check MPFT results.

-for the first time, the data (DomainNet) will be downloaded automatically.
+for the first time, the data will be downloaded automatically.

 you can change the config in the run0.sh file